Parks, Playgrounds & Trees

-Between sunrise and sunset seven days a week and the conservatory is open between 10.30am and 3.30pm week days and from dawn to dusk Saturday to Sunday and public holidays.
+The Garden is open between sunrise and sunset seven days a week and the conservatory is open between 10.30am and 3.30pm all week days and from dawn to dusk Saturday to Sunday and on public holidays.

-96 tram to the Acland Street/Barkly Street junction and walk along Blessington Street or 67 tram to Brighton Road/Mozart Street junction and walk along Mozart Street.
+96 tram to the Acland Street / Barkly Street junction and walk along Blessington Street or the 67 tram to Brighton Road / Mozart Street junction and walk along Mozart

 Download the Travel Smart Map of Port Phillip

-Toilets with disabled access, conservatory, playground, giant chessboard and chess tables, gazebo, pond, glasshouse, Ecocentre
+Toilets with disabled access, conservatory, rotunda, playground, giant chessboard and chess tables, ornamental pond, Eco centre

 Dogs on leash, no cycling